Alpharages/OneTap-AI/docs/PRD.md

 - Then navigation options for next/previous verse appear
 - And user can jump to specific verse numbers

+### **5.5 Epic 5: Smart Communication**

+#### **Story 5.1: Smart Replies & Suggestions**
+**As a** frequent communicator
+**I want** AI-generated reply suggestions based on conversation context
+**So that** I can respond faster with relevant messages

+**Acceptance Criteria:**
+- Given I receive a message in a chat app
+- When I activate Promptly through floating bubble or keyboard
+- Then Promptly analyzes recent messages and displays 2-3 relevant reply options
+- And I can tap a suggestion to insert it into the messaging app
+- And reply style can be customized (formal, casual, concise)

+#### **Story 5.2: Tone Analysis & Adjustment**
+**As a** user writing messages
+**I want** to analyze and adjust the emotional tone of my text
+**So that** I can communicate with the appropriate sentiment

+**Acceptance Criteria:**
+- Given I select text I've written
+- When I activate tone analysis
+- Then Promptly shows detected tone (e.g., "Casual, Slightly Impatient")
+- And Promptly suggests tone adjustments ("Make it more professional," "Soften the tone")
+- And I can preview the adjusted text before applying

+### **5.6 Epic 6: Universal Audio Features**

+#### **Story 6.1: Read Aloud (General TTS)**
+**As a** user consuming long-form content
+**I want** to listen to articles, emails, or messages in any language
+**So that** I can multitask or accommodate different learning preferences

+**Acceptance Criteria:**
+- Given I select a long article or email
+- When I choose "Read Aloud"
+- Then Promptly starts reading with high-quality TTS
+- And I can adjust speed, voice, and see text highlighting during playback
+- And audio continues in background when switching apps
+- And playback controls are accessible from notifications

 ---

 ## **6. Technical Architecture**